waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_2.md

 If you guessed that the `uninitialized constant DockingStation` error happened because we never defined what a DockingStation is, you're correct.
 It was simple in this case but it will be less trivial as we encounter more complex bugs later.

-You may be tempted now to jump in and fix the error.
+You may be tempted now to jump in and fix the error by writing a DockingStation class in irb, or in a file somewhere.
 However, **we have reached the crux of Behaviour Driven Development (BDD).
 Before progressing any further, please read the [BDD pill&nbsp;:pill:](../pills/bdd.md).
 In fact, we think BDD is so important, we've written two pills, so please read the [BDD Cycle pill&nbsp;:pill:](../pills/bdd_cycle.md) as well and use this understanding to anticipate the next move.
 Discuss the next move with your pair partner - do you have the same idea?**

 What we have here is a failing *feature test*.
+It is a manual feature test, but it is a feature test nonetheless.
 Ideally, we want to test-drive our code using *unit tests*.
 Take a moment to discuss this with your pair partner.
 What is the difference between a feature test and a unit test?
 How does this relate to TDD?

 This would be a great time to switch Driver/Navigator Roles!&nbsp;:twisted_rightwards_arrows:  Let your partner start typing now.
-One of you has written this first test, and got the first error.
+One of you has started writing this first manual feature test, and got the first error.
 Errors are a great time to switch roles so you can work to the ['change-the-message' pairing protocol](../pills/pairing.md#change-the-message-between-programmer-a-and-b).

 We have identified that we need a DockingStation class.
 But before we create one, we want a **failing unit test**.